 Europe Regional Seat 1

 Sherpa (France), founded in 2001, has set its mission to protect and defend victims of economic crimes drawing on the power of the law and to fight against the new forms of impunity linked to globalization.
 Its vision is to help build a world where law is in service of a more mindful globalization.
 Sherpa gathers an expert team of lawyers, using new legal tools, strategic litigation and advocacy campaigns, along with pro bono representation from committed international lawyers.
-Sherpa has a program on Illlicit Financial Flows.
+Sherpa has a program on Illicit Financial Flows.
 Whether linked to corruption or to tax evasion by multinational corporations, illicit financial flows constitute a major challenge to development.

 As the first NGO to file a complaint in France against ill-gotten gains cases, Sherpa is active before French courts and authorities on the return of the proceeds of corruption (Rifaat Al-Assad case for example).
-It has an expertise on the role of financial intermediairies in money laundering and tax evasion schemes and is an active member of the French Tax Havens Platform.
+It has an expertise on the role of financial intermediaries in money laundering and tax evasion schemes and is an active member of the French Tax Havens Platform.
 Finally, Sherpa also advocates for a better protection for whistleblowers as the founding member of La maison des lanceurs d’alerte, a French NGO created on the issue.

 Chanez Mensous is the Advocacy and Litigation Officer for Sherpa’s Illicit Financial Flows program.
 As a lawyer specialized in banking and financial law, as well as a PhD candidate in European law, her research focused on systemic risk, vulnerabilities for the Eurozone financial system and the necessity of promoting a more resilient financial system.